Professor, when did you first become interested in astronomy?

 Lesson 2: Conversation

-What sort of book do you like reading ross?
+What sort of books do you like reading Ross?

 play_circle